 Our Board of Directors has authorized various share repurchase programs since 2012.
-On March 7, 2018, our Board of Directors authorized a share repurchase program (the "March 2018 Authorization") under which the Company, at the discretion of management, may repurchase up to \$10.0 million in aggregate cost of our outstanding common stock through September 30, 2018.
-Under the March 2018 Authorization, purchases of shares of common stock may be made from time to time in the open market, or in privately negotiated transactions, in compliance with applicable state and federal securities laws.
-The timing and amounts of any purchases will be based on market conditions and other factors including price, regulatory requirements, and capital availability.
-The March 2018 Authorization does not obligate us to acquire any specific number of shares in any period, and may be expanded, extended, modified or discontinued at any time without prior notice.
-As of March 31, 2018, we have repurchased 409,850 shares for \$3.5 million under the March 2018 Authorization.
-Since the initial authorization of the share repurchase programs, we have spent an aggregate \$23.8 million, excluding commissions, to repurchase 4.7 million shares.
+On March 7, 2018, our Board of Directors authorized a share repurchase program (the "March 2018 Authorization") under which the Company, at the discretion of management, may repurchase up to\$10.0 million in aggregate cost of our outstanding common stock through September 30, 2018.
+As of June 30, 2018, we have repurchased 1,193,102 shares for \$10.0 million under the March 2018 Authorization.
+Since the initial authorization of the share repurchase programs, we have spent an aggregate \$30.3 million, excluding commissions, to repurchase 5.5 million shares.